 The People and Culture Committee was established in September 2021 and took on the People aspects previously overseen by the former Appointments and Remuneration Committee and the Performance and Delivery Committee.
+In the 2021 Board Effectiveness Evaluation, it was identified that there was a need for greater strategic focus on people and cultural matters in the BTPA governance structure.
+It was decided that a dedicated People and Culture Committee should be established to deliver this.
 It is chaired by Bev Shears and has three Members.
 It met three times in 2021/22 and considered a range of issues including but not limited to:

-- Quarterly monitoring of People
+- Quarterly monitoring of People performance data

-performance data

 - Police Officer Pay Review

 - Smarter Working

 - Force Equality, Diversity and Inclusion

-- Initiatives to promote appropriate

-internal culture within the Force
+- Initiatives to promote appropriate internal culture within the Force

-- Recognition Agreement for
+- Recognition Agreement for Superintending Ranks

-Superintending Ranks

 - Family-Friendly Policies

 - BTP Values

 - Gender Pay Gap Report 2021

 - Apprenticeships

-- Implementation of BTP's Violence

-against Women and Girls Delivery Plan
+- Implementation of BTP's Violence against Women and Girls Delivery Plan

 - Annual Report of Complaint Reviews